vosaul/status.im/content/tutorials.md

 {{% tab Device %}}

-First, connect your phone to your development machine and ensure that you are using MTP (Media Transfer Protocol) by tapping on the USB settings option that pops up.
-Navigate to the Console Bot, select the `/debug` command and choose the `On` suggestion.
-You’ll get back a message telling you that debugging is on, and that you can use the [status-dev-cli](https://github.com/status-im/status-dev-cli) tools if you want.
+First, connect your phone to your Wi-Fi network (do not use USB).
+Development machine and phone should be in the same network.
+Navigate to the Console, select the `/debug` command and choose the `On` suggestion.
+You’ll get back a message telling you that debugging is on, and that you can use the [status-dev-cli](https://github.com/status-im/status-dev-cli) tools.

 You also need to install `status-dev-cli` to make talking between Status and your machine a breeze.